The Brauer group of the moduli stack of elliptic curves: The -primary torsion in

 Now assume $\Pic(S) = 0$.
 Then also $\Pic(S)[2]=0$ and $\Pic(S)/2=0$.
 So, we are concerned with the vanishing of $d_2^{0,2}:G\rightarrow\mu_2(S)$ and $d_3^{0,2}: G\rightarrow \mu_2(S)$.
 However, by pulling back the spectral sequence to a geometric point $\overline{x}$ of $S$, we find $G = \Gm(\overline{x})/2=0$, while $\mu_2(\overline{x})\iso\ZZ/2$.
 This implies that $d_2^{0,2}$ and $d_3^{0,2}$ vanish. \end{proof}

 To resolve the differential $d_2^{1,1}$ and solve possible extension issues we will first consider schemes $S$ over $\Z[\frac12,i]$.
-In this case we can compare the descent spectral sequence considered above with the descent spectral sequence for the $C_2$-Galois cover $\B C_{2,S} \to \B C_{4,S}$.
+In this case we can compare the Leray--Serre spectral sequence considered above with the Leray--Serre spectral sequence for the $C_2$-Galois cover $\B C_{2,S} \to \B C_{4,S}$.

 \begin{proposition} If $S$ is a regular noetherian $\ZZ[\frac{1}{2},i]$-scheme, then $\Br'(\Mscr_S)\iso\Br'(\B C_{4,S})$. \end{proposition}

 \begin{proof} Consider the elliptic curve $E: y^2 = x(x-1)(x+1)$ over $\ZZ[\frac12,i]$ with discriminant $64$.
 It has an automorphism $\eta$ of order $4$ given by $y \mapsto iy$ and $x\mapsto -x$, which defines a map $\B C_{4,\ZZ[\frac12,i]} \to \Mscr_{\ZZf{2}}$.
 The $2$-torsion points of $E$ are $(0,0)$, $(1,0)$ and $(-1,0)$; taking them in this order defines a full level $2$ structure.
 We can base change this elliptic curve together with its level structure to an arbitrary $\ZZ[\frac12,i]$-scheme $S$.
 This results in pullback squares